VirtoCommerce/vc-platform/docs/v2.0/dev_docs/Getting-Started/system-requirements.md

 For Linux, the requirements are the following:

  - TBA

-As for macOS, .NET 6 can be installed on macOS X 10.15 and above.

 ## Supported Databases
 The Virto platform supports MS SQL Server 2017 and above.